informedcitizenry/6502.Net/README.md

 +   .endmacro
     ...
 ```
-This file called `"libary.s"` inside the path `../lib` contains a macro definition called `inc16` (See the section below for more information about macros).
+This file called `"library.s"` inside the path `../lib` contains a macro definition called `inc16` (See the section below for more information about macros).
 ```
         .include "../lib/library.s"